Aerospace history

 Apollo 17

-The first human in space was Soviet cosmonaut Yuri Gagarin, who launched as part of the Soviet Union’s Vostok program on 12 April 1961 at the beginning of the Space Race.
+The first human in space was Yuri Gagarin, who launched as part of the Vostok program on 12 April 1961 at the beginning of the Space Race.
 On 5 May 1961, Alan Shepard became the first American in space, as part of Project Mercury.
 Humans traveled to the Moon nine times between 1968 and 1972 as part of the United States’ Apollo program, and have had a continuous presence in space for 21 years and 364 days on the International Space Station (ISS).
 On 15 October 2003, the first Chinese taikonaut, Yang Liwei, went to space as part of Shenzhou 5, the first Chinese human spaceflight.
 As of 2021, humans have not traveled beyond low Earth orbit since the Apollo 17 lunar mission in December 1972.

 Footnote